onqtam/awesome-cmake/README.md

 ## Utility Scripts

-These provide a wide range of functionality.
-Some also contain modules but are a better fit in this category.
+These provide a wide range of functionality - from dealing with compiler flags to using tools.
+Some also contain modules.

 * [sakra/cotire](https://github.com/sakra/cotire) - Cotire (compile time reducer) is a CMake module that speeds up the build process of CMake based build systems by fully automating techniques as precompiled headers and unity builds for C and C++.
 [MIT][MIT]
 * [onqtam/ucm](https://github.com/onqtam/ucm) - For managing compiler/linker flags, collecting sources, precompiled headers, unity builds and others.
 [MIT][MIT]